The Maisha Mema Staff

 We say that the Clubhouse is run by Kenyans and for Kenyans.
-It goes without saying then, that we could not do the work we are doing without the staff!
+It goes without saying then, that we could not do the work we are doing without our commited staff!

 The Soweto Clubhouse staff 2007 (from left):